 The Agriculture in the Classroom program is an experiential-learning opportunity that engages students in topics related to our food system and environmental sustainability.

-Our Agriculture in the Classroom program includes an interactive learning kit and six, one-hour lessons from one of our 4-H Youth Development educators.
-There are many ways to include these programs into your classroom curriculum or afterschool programs.
-For the 2020 - 2021 school year, our educators are also available to conduct lessons virtually through Google Meets or Zoom!
+Our Agriculture in the Classroom programs include an interactive learning kit and six, one-hour lessons from one of our 4-H Youth Development educators.
+There are many ways to include these programs in your classroom curriculum or afterschool programs.
+For the 2021 - 2022 school year, all of these programs will be taught virtually through Zoom.

 Educators interested in our Ag-in-the-Classroom programs should use the contact at the bottom of this page.